 Have you ever found yourself inspired to travel to one or the other location just because you saw it in a movie?
 It happens to me all the time!
 So today I decided to share some of my favorite travel movies, the ones that got me googling the filming location and planning a trip before the movie was even over.

 If you are looking for a good story or some travel inspiration then you’ll definitely find it in these films.
-These are one by one great travel movies that will get you out of the couch and booking a trip to discover new destinations.
+These are one by one great travel movies and stories that will get you out of the couch and booking a trip to discover new destinations.

 Below is my personal selection of some of the best travel movies of all time.
 Take a look!

-This unbelievable true story of a top student and athlete who abandons everything he has and hitchhikes to Alaska to live in the wilderness will probably stay with you forever.
+Into The Wild is an unbelievable true story of a top student and athlete who abandons everything he has and hitchhikes to Alaska to live in the wilderness will probably stay with you forever.
 Inspiring story and incredible landscapes of Alaska.
 If you watch just one movie from this list, make it this one!

 The Way is a heart-warming story of a father who heads overseas to recover the body of his son who died while traveling the Camino de Santiago trail in Spain and decides to take the pilgrimage himself.